How effective leaders create excellent experiences to drive performance

 Some leaders or managers took on the challenges of the last few years with ease, applying what perhaps came naturally, whereas others struggled to adapt and were challenged by driving results and supporting their workgroups.
 What sets the most effective leaders apart from others serves as a roadmap for strong leadership.
 This is defined as leaders who lead, engage, and equip employees to perform well, and are driven to guide people to the best of their ability daily.

 This roadmap is broken down into three critical components of leadership that can be used to measure effectiveness and pinpoint areas of strength, impact, and opportunity.
 When a leader understands these elements, they can not only lead more effectively, but also understand how their abilities correlate and influence overall engagement.
+In app development sector it become more crucial to convey the right message to the team.

 Defining Lead: Enabling High Performance